samattwood9/6G6Z0035_1CWK30_2024/Supplementary documents/TestPlanStructure.md

     Under the test responsibilities section you should put yourself as the Lead Tester.
 If you feel like you'll need additional resource, you should assign some responsibilities to the wider team: Me (Senior Software Tester), Alice (Software Tester), Bob (Software Tester).

-    Look forward to meeting you at the next Four Walls away day!
+    Look forward to meeting you at the next Four Walls Software away day!

     Thanks,
     Jessica